tmaaiveld/tmaaiveld/README.md

-Hi, I’m Tommy!
-I’m interested in a wide range of CS-related topics, such as Machine Learning, Reinforcement Learning and Evolutionary Algorithms.
-I’m always learning more about ML, various programming languages and working with large databases.
+Hi, I'm Tommy!
+I mostly work on machine learning & AI applications.
+I'm interested in the full stack of ML applications, from data structures & algorithms to UX & UI design.
 If you'd like to get in touch, you can reach me via tmaaiveld@gmail.com.